Hashah2311/JARVIS/.github/README.md

 #### You dont need to install python to run this assistant.
 You can use the env.
 But if you want to, than install python 3, as this project is made with python 3.
 ## Features
 ### This assistant currently have following features:-
- - 1)Wish the user!
+1. Wish the user!
- - 2)Introduce itself
+2. Introduce itself
- - 3)Search wikipedia
+3. Search wikipedia
- - 4)Play songs
+4. Play songs
- - 5)Open Google
+5. Open Google
- - 6)Email to someone
+6. Email to someone
- - 7)Tell time
+7. Tell time
- - 8)Tell weather
+8. Tell weather
- - 9)Search on google
+9. Search on google
- - 10)Search on youtube
+10. Search on youtube
- - 11)Get jokes
+11. Get jokes
- - 12)Get news
+12. Get news
- - 13)Give advice
+13. Give advice
- - 14)Get your ip
+14. Get your ip
- - 15)Exit itself
+15. Exit itself
- - 16)Unmute mic (Zoom/Teams)
+16. Unmute mic (Zoom/Teams)
- - 17)Check For Updates
+17. Check For Updates
- - 18)Calculate anything
+18. Calculate anything
 ## Code Structure